 In recent years, Toys R Us has faced mounting competition from Amazon, and big-box chains like Walmart and Target, which often offer the same toys for less money and more convenience.
 The company’s annual sales have fallen for six years in a row, and last year it reported a loss of $29 million.
 (Jeffrey P. Bezos, the founder and chief executive of Amazon, owns The Washington Post.)

 At the same time, toys have become less of a priority for many children and teenagers, who would rather buy smartphones and tablets — or apps and games for those devices — than traditional playthings.
 Two in three young teenagers now have their own tablet or smartphone, and the majority of them said spending on those devices has become an important consideration, according to research firm GlobalData Retail.

 “For many children, electronics have become a replacement for traditional toys,” said Neil Saunders, managing director of GlobalData Retail.
 “With the high price tag, there is often little left over — either from the child’s budget or the gifting budget of parents and family — to spend on other toys.”

-The Toys R Us filing — just the latest in a string of high-profile bankruptcies — comes on the heels of the all-important holiday shopping season.
+The Toys R Us filing — just the latest in a string of high-profile bankruptcies — comes on the cusp of the all-important holiday shopping season.
 More than 300 retailers have filed for bankruptcy this year, including private-equity backed Gymboree, Payless ShoeSource and the Limited.
 Others, including Macy’s, Sears and Bebe have closed hundreds of stores.

 Toys R Us is owned by three companies — private-equity firms Kohlberg Kravis Roberts and Bain Capital, and real estate firm Vornado Realty Trust — that bought the company for about $7 billion in 2005.